FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 • Diseases of the Ear

-• Diseases of the Nose and Para Nasal sinuses
+• Diseases of the Nose and Paranasal Sinuses

-• Diseases of Nasopharynx
+• Diseases of the Nasopharynx

-• Diseases of Trachea
+• Diseases of the Trachea

 • Oesophagus